iOS-Developers-Slack/Code-Of-Conduct/README.md

 ### Admins
-If you experience or notice abuse, harassment, discrimination, or feel unsafe, let an admin know.
-Here is a list of the current admins and their Slack IDs:**
+**If you experience or notice abuse, harassment, discrimination, or feel unsafe, let an admin know.
+Here is a list of the current admins and their Slack usernames:**

 * **Joe Fabisevich** - [@mergesort]
 * **Christina Moulton** - [@Christina]